 The most important thing you must remember is to immediately contact the police the moment you feel like you are in danger.
 No matter if the attacker is your spouse or a partner, a parent or a sibling, or anyone related or not related to your family, do not take any risks when there is a physical threat to you or your children.

-Consequences for Violating a Protection from Abuse Order
+Penalties for Violating a Protective Order in Reading

 It is a serious matter to violate a PFA.
 Some of the consequences which could arise from this allegation includes: